AndiEcker/AcuSihotInterfaces/README.md

 SihotServer is providing several https web services, which are implemented and distributed as pure python package scripts.
-These python scripts are prepared to by used on top of a Apache Linux web server as a WSGI web service extension.
-For to access one of these services you first have to enter the correct user name and password (see .app_env.cfg).
+These python scripts are prepared to by used on top of a Apache Linux web server as a WSGI web service extension. to access one of these services you first have to enter the correct user name and password (see .app_env.cfg).

 #### Setup Web Server

 After setting up mod_wsgi using embedded mode (instead of daemon mode) the apache/linux server settings are used.

-For to change the encoding charsets in embedded mode you could change the environment variables LANG and LC_ALL of apache in /etc/apache2/envvars.
+to change the encoding charsets in embedded mode you could change the environment variables LANG and LC_ALL of apache in /etc/apache2/envvars.
 Following the recommendations of the main developer of mod_wsgi (see http://blog.dscpl.com.au/2014/09/setting-lang-and-lcall-when-using.html) it would be better and saver to run mod_wsgi in daemon mode and specify there the language and locale settings by adding to the apache .conf file: